Gemba/arcade-dt/README.md

      sudo apt install linux-headers-rpi-v7
      sudo apt install linux-headers-rpi-v6
      ```
-   - If none of the packages is available you can run `sudo apt install linux-headers-rpi`.
+   - If _none_ of these packages is available you can run `sudo apt install linux-headers-rpi` as fallback.
    - Afterwards you should have some folder named `linux-headers-*-common*` below `/usr/src`.
-Don't worry: The folder does not have to be the same as the minor and micro kernel version you are running.
+Don't worry: The foldername does not have to be the same as the minor and micro kernel version you are running.
 It's purpose is only to provide the defines for the evdev event codes e.g., `#define BTN_DPAD_UP 0x220`.
 These are used in the device tree sources of this project.
 1. Package which is handy for testing: `sudo apt install gpiod`.
 Package `evtest` should be present already.

+**For use with Amiberry**: Please apply the provided patch to Amiberry.
+See [here](patch_amiberry/README.md).

-## Build and Install the Device Tree Drivers
+### Build and Install the Device Tree Drivers

 Run `sudo make install`.
 If you don't get any error messages you will have two new device tree overlays in `/boot/overlays`: `gpio-joystick.dtbo` for joysticks directly connected to the GPIO and `gpio-mcp-joystick.dtbo` for joysticks connected via an MCP23017 port expander.